telefonicaid/fiware-orion/doc/manuals/devel/README.md

 *Note: This document describes Orion Context Broker as of release 1.7.x.*

 ## Intended audience
-The intended audience of this document is developers that need to understand the internals of the Orion context broker because they are to modify or add features of Orion.
+The intended audience of this document is developers that need to understand the internals of the Orion Context Broker because they are to modify or add features of Orion.
-Or, readers that simply have an interest in how the Orion context broker is implemented.
+Or, readers that simply have an interest in how the Orion Context Broker is implemented.

 Orion is written in C/C++ and previous knowledge of these programming languages will definitely help to understand this document.